Windows Preinstallation Environment: Overview

 The package can be used for developer testing or as a recovery CD/DVD for system administrators.
 Many customized WinPE boot CDs packaged with third-party applications for different uses are now available from volunteers via the Internet.
-The package can also be used as the base of a forensics investigation to either capture a disk image or run analysis tools without mounting any available disks and thus changing state.
+The package can also be used as the base of a computer forensics investigation to either capture a disk image or run analysis tools without mounting any available disks and thus changing state.

 Version 2.0 introduced a number of improvements and extended the availability of WinPE to all customers, not just corporate enterprise customers by downloading and installing Microsoft's Windows Automated Installation Kit (WAIK).

 It was originally designed and built by a small team of engineers in Microsoft's Windows Deployment team, including Vijay Jayaseelan, Ryan Burkhardt, and Richard Bond.

 Versions

 The following versions are known to exist:

 Derivatives

 Windows Recovery Environment

 Windows Recovery Environment (WinRE) is a set of tools based on Windows PE to help diagnose and recover from serious errors which may be preventing Windows from booting successfully.
 Windows RE is installed alongside Windows Vista and later, and may be booted from hard disks, optical media (such as an operating system installation disc) and PXE (e.g. Windows Deployment Services).
 A copy of Windows RE is included in the installation media of the aforementioned operating systems.
 It is a successor to the Recovery Console.